637 4060 ADDRESS: 60 Mount Street Lower, Grand Canal Dock, Dublin 2 info@merrionultrasound.ie

 What can I expect at my Anatomy Survey scan?

-At your anatomy survey pregnancy scan, you can expect that the sonographer will check the following:
+At your anatomy survey scan, your sonographer will:

 How should I prepare for my anatomy survey scan?